G-Research/siembol/docs/deployment/deployment.md

 We have developed a chart which bootstraps a Siembol deployment on a Kubernetes cluster using the Helm package manager.
 By using this Helm chart, Siembol can be deployed with the default [configuration](../../deployment/helm-k8s/README.md#configuration).

-There are a few dependencies that Siembol rely on which should be installed first, these are Storm and Zookeeper.
-By following the [Quickstart Guide](../introduction/how-tos/quickstart.md#2-install-dependencies) you can easily deploy both components before deploying Siembol.
-As part of the [dependencies script](../../deployment/quickstart_install/sh-scripts/dependencies.sh), there are a few default parameters, these can be modified if needed.
+There are a few dependencies that Siembol rely on which should be deployed in the namespace first, these are Storm and ZooKeeper.
+Kafka can be embedded, but there is support to connect to external kerberised Kafka cluster.
+See [how to set-up kerberos](how-tos/how_to_set_up_kerberos_for_external_dependencies.md).

+By following the [Quickstart Guide](../introduction/how-tos/quickstart.md#2-install-dependencies) you can easily deploy Storm and Zookeeper before deploying Siembol.
+As part of the [dependencies script](../../deployment/quickstart_install/sh-scripts/dependencies.sh), there are a few default parameters, these can be modified e.g. to add more Storm supervisors and more ZooKeeper replicas.
 Also, you will find that Kafka will be deployed as part of this script, which is useful to test parsing and enriching of a log message.
 When you have Zookeeper and Storm deployed, you can deploy Siembol.
 The core components provided as part of the Helm chart are:

  -  config-editor-rest
  -  config-editor-ui